Kenya and Tanzania Safari Tour — Masai Mara, Serengeti and Ngorongoro Crater

 Possible wildlife: elephants, giraffes, zebras, wildebeest, antelopes, birds and first sightings of lions or cheetahs.

-Day 4 – Masai Mara / Full-day safari View details
+Day 4 – Masai Mara / Full-day game drive View details

-Full day safari in Masai Mara, one of the ecosystems with the highest concentration of wildlife in the world.
+Full day in Masai Mara — one of the ecosystems with the highest wildlife density in the world.
+The guide navigates different sectors of the reserve based on current animal movement and predator activity.

 Meal plan: full board